 As the Practical Endorsement in A-level Biology, Chemistry, Geology and Physics is not a timed component and is carried out during normal lesson time, there is no need to award extra time and/or supervised rest breaks.

-A candidate who has an access arrangement, put in place by the SENCo, which forms part of their normal way of working, may use the arrangement in the Practical Endorsement if it is required and does not undermine the assessment.
-The only exception is the use of a practical assistant, as this does not allow a candidate to show their independent skills/mastery of the practical skills.
+A candidate who has an access arrangement, put in place by the SENCo, which is their normal way of working, may use the arrangement in the Practical Endorsement if it is required and does not undermine the assessment.
+The only exception is the use of a practical assistant, as this does not allow a candidate to show their independent skills/competency of the practical skills.

-The centre may request an exemption where a candidate, because of their disability, cannot demonstrate one or more of the competences in the required skills, use of apparatus or techniques.
-If agreed, an indication will appear on the candidate’s certificate indicating that he/she has been granted an exemption.
+The centre may request an exemption where a candidate, because of their disability, cannot demonstrate one or more of the competences in the required practical skills, use of apparatus and techniques.
+If agreed, an indication will appear on the candidate’s certificate.
 The candidate should participate in as much of the practical activity as possible to support their knowledge and understanding for the indirect assessment of practical skills in the written examination.

 Specific examples for the Common Practical Assessment Criteria (CPAC) are detailed below.